mejan/javaProjectDt142g/README.md

 javaProjectDt142g
 =================

-Projrct in a university assignment.
+Project in a university assignment.